UITxWoodyNguyen/IT001-Assignment/README.md

-# HERE IS ALL ABOUT IT.001
+# HERE IS MY IT.001 ASSIGNMENT
 ###### Author: Woody Nguyễn (aka Thành Nguyễn) - from University of Information Technology - VNUHCM

 ## Anything in this repositories?